Abobo (woreda): Abwobo Royal Kingdom

-King Kwot who explores Abwobo is a descendant of king Odiel from 'Tuung-Gööc' clan.
+King Kwot who explores Abwobo is a descendant of King Odiel from the 'Tuung-Gööc' clan.
 He was responsible for bringing Dinka/Ajwiel from S. Sudan to Abwobo land and created a Clan called “Tuung-Jo-Waad-Jayo”, “Ajang-Jure-Kwot”, “Nyujang’, to present.
-He was succeeded by his son king Ngenyo Kwot follow by Revolutionary King Odiel Ngenyo (Wenyi-Julla) who crowned his three sons and one grandson.
+He was succeeded by his son King Ngenyo Kwot followed by Revolutionary King Odiel Ngenyo (Wenyi-Julla) who crowned his three sons and one grandson.